 We have three children (Courtney, Ty, and Jessie) and two grandchildren (Ava and Delilah).
 We have one dog named Mocha.
 She is a loving, but energetic dog that sometimes drives us crazy.
 Our cat, "Boo", makes it clear that she is the boss.

-Since opening the clinic, four of our family pets have died of old age.
+Since opening the clinic, five of our family pets have died of old age.
 Our golden retriever, Alex, and Japanese Chin, Mo, were the best pets anyone could ask for.
+Blackjack was a feisty Jack Russell Terrier.
 Our cats, Putter and Caddy, are also greatly missed.
 I know what it is like to lose a pet, especially when they become such important parts of the family.
 The sadness is only softened by the memories of companionship and unconditional love that a pet provides

-In my spare time, I am usually with my family at a sporting event.
-I also find time to golf.
-I often have at least one high school student on staff in association with an Apprenticeship Program.
+In my spare time, I am usually with my family at a sporting event or I am on the golf course.
 The community support for my animal hospital has been overwhelming and I will always be appreciative.
 We give back to our community by offering individual clinic tours to students interested in the Veterinary Field.

 My greatest joy as a veterinarian is developing relationships with families by caring for their beloved pets.
 I strive to be a “great” veterinarian in every capacity.
 My areas of interest include surgery, dentistry, dermatology, ophthalmology, oncology, and caring for cats and dogs in all life stages.